Sambitswain15/Cypress_HRM/README.md

-Cypress Automation Framework for Registration Page
+Cypress Automation Framework for Registration Page.

 Welcome to the Cypress Automation Framework built specifically for automating the Registration Page.
 This repository showcases how to perform end-to-end (E2E) testing using Cypress with the Page Object Model (POM) design pattern.
 The framework is built to be modular, scalable, and easy to maintain.
 🚀 Key Features